glenhutson/BlackbaudCustomizations/Raiser's-Edge-NXT/Query - Rolling Filter Dates/README.md

 6. Open the _Subtract from time_ action and note the settings.
 This will be what determines what the updated Date Query filter will be.

-7. Save and run the query.
-You may have to make sure the query is "on" before running it.
+7. Save and run the flow.
+You may have to make sure the flow is "on" before running it.

 8. Go back to the example query and note that the date has been adjusted.